 Even if you haven’t yet worked all 39 of those weeks when you file your next return, you can still claim the deduction.
 If for any reason you do not fulfill that requirement after filing, then you’ll have to amend your next year’s return to delete those moving costs.

 What sorts of expenses qualify?
 Hiring movers (or just the moving truck), storage costs (up to thirty days), even the gasoline if you drive from your old home to your new one.
-So before your move, designate a folder for all of your receipts, because the more you can substantiate, the more you can claim!
+So, before your move, designate a folder for all of your receipts, because the more you can substantiate, the more you can claim!
+Always check with your CPA or tax professional.
 Happy Motoring!